 - takes inspiration from the world around us

 - gives you transferable skills for the future.

 Pupils at Key Stage 3 receive homework every other week (6 pieces per term).
 The homework directly links to the classwork.

-At Key Stage 4 pupils are expected to stay after school to continue with coursework, half an hour per week at year 9 icreasing to one hour a week at years 10 and 11.
+At Key Stage 4 pupils are expected to stay after school to continue with coursework, half an hour per week at year 9 increasing to one hour a week at years 10 and 11.

 How will I be monitored and assessed?

-Our pupils are given a target at the start of year 7 based on their English grade, they are given opportunities to improve based on teacher, self and peer assessment.
+Pupils are given opportunities to improve based on teacher, self and peer assessment.
 Projects are marked 3 times a term with comments from both teacher and pupil with responses to marking.
 Coursework is closely monitored throughout.